 How does a large, diverse, and dynamic university respond to the constant requests for new and additional space?

-Under the guidance of the SPACE Committee and the sub-SPACE Committee, the Planning & Design group makes recommendations and presents them to the University provost, executive vice president, and the president for suggestions and final approval.
+Under the guidance of the SPACE Committee and the sub-SPACE Committee, the Planning & Design group makes recommendations and presents them to the University provost, senior vice president for operations, and the president for suggestions and final approval.

 - Planning & Design